Markg001/DNS-Spoofer/README.md

 # DNS Spoofer

 This project demonstrates a DNS spoofing attack, which redirects a target's DNS queries for a specific domain to a malicious server.
-For this example, we will redirect `www.bing.com` to an Apache2 web server hosted on `192.168.1.114`.
+For this example, we will redirect `www.bing.com` to an Apache2 web server hosted on `ip`.

 ---